yanisZirem/Profiler_v1_requests_datatests/README.md

 ---

-## Additional Tools
+## Additional Tool: MSI2Profiler

-### MSI2profiler: Mass Spectrometry Imaging Data Extractor for Profiler
+Profiler includes an additional utility, **MSI2Profiler**, located in the `MSI2Profiler/` folder.

-`MSI2profiler.py` is a standalone desktop application developed with Tkinter to extract and bin spectra from MSI files (imzML format).
-It generates labeled CSV/Excel files ready for analysis in Profiler.
+This standalone desktop app allows you to extract and preprocess MSI (Mass Spectrometry Imaging) data from `.imzML` files for use in Profiler.

-**Features:**
-- Load MSI .imzML files from whole tissue sections or regions of interest (ROIs)
-- Bin spectra intensities over a selectable mass range with configurable bin size
-- Normalize and optionally log-transform intensities.
-- Export processed data as labeled CSV or Excel files.
-- Visualize average spectra interactively to verify extraction consistency and detect errors
-- Reuse the workflow for multiple ROIs
-- Concatenate multiple CSV/Excel files into a single dataset for tabular import into Profiler
+➡️ **For detailed instructions**, see the **[MSI2Profiler README](https://github.com/yanisZirem/prism-profiler/blob/main/Additional_tools/MSI2Profiler/MSI2Profiler%20README.md)**.

 **To run:**